Skip to content

 Servo not moving Check 5V power supply; verify GPIO is valid for your board

-attach() returns 255 No channels available or invalid pin
+attach() returns 255 No channels available, invalid pin, or pin already in use

 About